MicrosoftDocs/VBA-Docs/outlook/How-to/General/how-to-place-an-image-and-a-caption-on-a-command-button.md

 ---

-# How to: Place an Image and a Caption on a Command Button
+# Place an Image and a Caption on a Command Button

 The following example uses a  **[ComboBox](../../../api/Outlook.combobox.md)** to show the picture placement options for a control.
 Each time the user clicks a list choice, the picture and caption are updated on the **[CommandButton](../../../api/Outlook.commandbutton.md)**.
 This code sample also uses the  **[AddItem](../../../api/Outlook.combobox.additem.md)** method to populate the **ComboBox** choices.